 Nobody likes Airbnb complaints.
-There are a whole myriad of ways to combat the risk of complaints arising, but we’ll focus here on how to use a vacation rental welcome book to head them off.
+There are a whole myriad of ways to combat the risk of complaints arising, but we’ll focus here on how to use a digital Airbnb guidebook to head them off.

-Any vacation rental welcome book should strive to be friendly, informative, and convenient.
-Nail that, and the welcome book will demonstrate a brilliant combination of your efficiency as a host, knowledge as a local, and insight as a mind-reader.
+Any Airbnb guidebook should strive to be friendly, informative, and convenient.
+Nail that, and the digital welcome book will demonstrate a brilliant combination of your efficiency as a host, knowledge as a local, and insight as a mind-reader.

 Well not quite, but you are in a great position to consider the needs and desires of your guests well before their arrival, and proactively address them.
 Very likely you already get similar questions from every new guest.

-By offering a digital welcome book with every stay, you are setting the tone for a winning first impression and a successful visit for each guest.
+By offering a digital Airbnb guidebook with every stay, you are setting the tone for a winning first impression and a successful visit for each guest.
 Your preparation and insight are sure to help your guests accomplish their vacation goals, and they’re sure to remember that assistance when they eagerly voice their appreciation in a review.

 But wait – how does that work?